amcaplan/amcaplan.github.io/source/_posts/blog/2018-04-26-why-i-created-dev-empathy-book-club.markdown

 event that sparked a big change, until...

-In late 2016, I attended RubyConf in Cincinnatti, where I heard Paulette Luftig's talk, ["Finding Your Edge Through a Culture of Feedback"][edge].She ended with a few recommendations for books to read, and I decided that this should be the next step for me.
+In late 2016, I attended RubyConf in Cincinnatti, where I heard Paulette Luftig's talk, ["Finding Your Edge Through a Culture of Feedback"][edge].
+She ended with a few recommendations for books to read, and I decided that this should be the next step for me.
 There are many fantastic texts about developing skills in communication, team-building, empathy, and other soft skills; I'd be cheating